 It appears the system operator is currently authorised to collect information in individual health records for law enforcement, health provider indemnity insurance cover, research and public health purposes, and as required or authorised by law.
 This process should be more transparent with a better explanation of what it means for both patients and providers.

-Removing the need for provider participation agreements seems like a good idea as these documents are very one-sided.
-But it is not clear to me what this will mean for the liability of organisations, practices and individual practitioners.
+Removing the need for provider participation agreements is needed as these documents are very one-sided.
+It is not clear to me what this will mean for the liability of organisations, practices and individual practitioners.

 A failing strategy

-I find it challenging to have a meaningful discussion about incentivising uptake of eHealth when there are so many unknowns.
+It is challenging to have a discussion about incentivising uptake of eHealth when there are so many unknowns.
 It’s like trying to sell a house that’s still being built and everyone knows there are construction issues.
 Pushing people to live in the house does not make it a safer or a better building.

 The RACGP warns against hastily implementing incentives and advises the department to wait for the outcomes of the Primary Health Care Advisory Group review, the MBS review, and the opt-out trials which are due to start.